SiloHaus/moloch-party-UI/README.md

 ## daysLeft.tsx [daysLeft]

-MolochParty.sol
-  uint256 public endTime;

-Will need to convert to Hours Remaining until End Time.

 ## DISCORD TICKET BOT

 * The Commissions queue is a Discord Ticket Bot, with some basic prompts, and room for reference images to be put into the chat for that specific Issue.